');

 About Waco, TX

-Waco is a major city in Texas with a population of 141,925 residents.
-The median household income is $51,468 per year, which is near the national average.
-The median age in Waco is 29.2 years.
+Waco is a major city located in Texas with a population of 141,925 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,468 per year, which is 32% below the national median of $75,149.
+The median age of 29.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Waco Ranks in Texas